nipy/nibabel/doc/source/dicom/dicom_intro.rst

 DICOM refers to its model of the entities and their relationships in the real world as the DICOM Application Model.
 PS 3.3:

-    3.8.5 DICOM application model: an Entity-Relationship diagram used to model the relationships between Real-World Objects which are within the area of interest of the DICOM Standard.
+.. admonition:: 3.8.5 DICOM application model:

+    an Entity-Relationship diagram used to model
+    the relationships between Real-World Objects which are within the area of interest of the DICOM Standard.